|

 Export Markets: Lambrettas were licensed worldwide.
 Serveta in Spain produced until 1989, SIL in India continues today.
 These licences saved the brand from oblivion but also diluted collector value – only Italian Innocenti Lambrettas command top prices.

 Parts Availability: The aftermarket scene is huge.
-Brands like BGM, Casa Performance, and AF Rayspeed offer everything from disc brakes to 30hp engines.
+Brands like BGM, Casa Performance, and AF Rayspeed offer everything from disc brakes to 30bhp engines.
 You can build a Lambretta today that's faster, more reliable, and brakes better than any original.
-However, Australian buyers should factor in shipping costs and times when ordering from European suppliers.

 Value Appreciation: Original Italian Innocenti Lambrettas in top condition have doubled in value over the last 10 years.
-An SX 200 in concours condition is now a significant investment in the Australian market.
+An SX 200 in concours condition is now a six-figure investment in some markets.

 Summary